opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/printing-parts/index.md

 Alright, time to get the parts we need to print!
 You can find the parts you need on the [Releases Page](https://github.com/index-machines/index/releases).
 Scroll down to the release with your machine's Build Number, and look at the attached Assets at the bottom of the release.
 Click and download `3d-prints.zip` to get the STL files for your machine.

 ## Calibration Print
 Before printing the parts, **print the calibration print**.
-This is FDM-8000, colloquially refered to as "the corndog."
+This is FDM-8000, colloquially referred to as "the corndog."
 To ensure you have your printer dialed into the tolerances we expect in our designs, this part has every feature in the printable parts with a tolerance requirement.
 After printing, you can check fit of fasteners and aluminum extrusion to ensure the parts you print will all fit as expected.

 ## Printing The Parts
 ### How Many Of Each?